04 Jan Travel and Stay Trim

 For me, 2014 ended with a trip to Argentina.

-We are accustomed to believe that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
+We are accustomed to believing that a vacation inevitably ends in weight gain, but this misconception is just an excuse to be lazy.
 Vacations are thought of as “anti-diets,” but indulging to such an extreme is not worth it.
 Once we open the door to our homes we become flooded with guilt and insecurities.

 Think of a vacation as a “healthy diet,” a revamp of wellness and inner peace where you can enjoy your travel to a new place using something like private jet card program with no worries.
 Neither gorging at mealtime nor maintaining a rigid diet and exercise plan constitutes as healthy vacation behavior.
 The key is balance: laughing over a bottle of wine at dinner, enjoying a gelato cone in the sunshine, and embarking on a short nature run are some new and exciting experiences that should be shared and appreciated.